Casablanca (film): Derivative works

-The film was also released on Ultra HD Blu-ray in November 8, 2022.

 Remakes and unrealized sequels

 Almost from the moment Casablanca became a hit, talk began of producing a sequel.
 One titled Brazzaville (in the final scene, Renault recommends fleeing to that Free French-held city) was planned, but never produced.
 A newspaper article at the time mentioned that Bogart and Greenstreet "will continue their characterizations from the first film, and it's likely that Geraldine Fitzgerald will have an important role".
 Since then, no studio has seriously considered filming a sequel or outright remake.

 François Truffaut refused an invitation to remake the film in 1974, citing its cult status among American students as his reason.
 Attempts to recapture the magic of Casablanca in other settings, such as Caboblanco (1980), "a South American-set retooling of Casablanca", and Havana (1990), have been poorly received.

 Stories of a Casablanca remake or sequel nonetheless persist.
 In 2008, Madonna was reported to be pursuing a remake set in modern-day Iraq.
 In 2012, both The Daily Telegraph and Entertainment Weekly reported on efforts by Cass Warner, granddaughter of Harry Warner and friend of the late Howard Koch, to produce a sequel featuring the search by Rick Blaine and Ilsa Lund's illegitimate son for the whereabouts of his biological father.